th2-net/th2-read-file-common-core/README.md

 until some messages will be actually sent.
  * If file produced only one message, it will be marked as `single`

- **NOTE**: If option `leaveLastFileOpen` was turned on means no flags will be generated, this option provides continues data without certain end
+ **NOTE**: If option `leaveLastFileOpen` is turned on means no flags will be generated because in this case we cannot determinate the last message read from the file

 ## Changes